appsmithorg/appsmith-docs/website/docs/advanced-concepts/external-portal-using-appsmith.md

 ## See also

--- [Configure Default Access to Apps](/advanced-concepts/granular-access-control/how-to-guides/configure-default-permissions) - Set up default access for apps to ensure users have access to the applications you want.
 - [Granular Access Control](/advanced-concepts/granular-access-control) - Learn how to manage user roles, permissions, and access configurations for your applications.
 - [Git Best Practices](/advanced-concepts/version-control-with-git/merging-branches) - Learn best practices for managing your application with Git.